denkovarik/Fractal-Trees/README.md

 # Fractal-Trees

 ## Description
 This program creates models of plant architecture and fractal geometery.
-A bracketed L-system is used to represent the graph-theoretic trees as strings.
+A bracketed L-system is used to represent the graph-theoretic trees.
 By using simiple ruls represented by these bracketed L-systems, this program is able to create images of plant-like structures.

+The bracketed L-system involves the use of strings whose characters represent instuctions of how to draw the structure.
+These strings consist of a starting "word', $\delta$

 ## Installation